aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ## Run the correlator

 ### Generating the delay model
-The sfxc delay generation program needs a number of data files which are part of SFXC distribution.
+The SFXC delay generation program needs a number of data files which are part of SFXC distribution.
 In the source code distribution they located in `sfxc/lib/calc10/data`.
 On our cluster we have put these files in the director `/opt/sfxc/calc`.